ascend4/ascend4/models/johnpye/fprops/PHASES.md

   after phase additions/removals
 - candidate phase additions are ranked by most negative phase-entry residual
+- candidate solution phases are seeded from their entry-minimizing composition when the active-set loop tries an add/swap move
 - low-amount phases are dropped from the active set
-- failed add attempts can recover by removing one currently active phase, allowing phase replacement cases such as `Fe + gas` to move to `wustite + gas`
+- failed add attempts can recover by removing one currently active phase;
+  solution-phase swaps can also replace one condensed solution phase with another, while preserving stoichiometric solids and gas phases
+- locally valid active sets are checked for lower-G one-for-one condensed replacements before they are accepted, which covers metastable `Fe + spinel + gas` traps in the wustite field
+- warm-started solves that return nominal success but fail the balance check are retried once without the member seed for the same active mask
+- trace output includes final stationarity RMS and per-phase entry residuals when `FPROPS_EQM_PHASE_TRACE=1`
 - active-set results fail closed unless the final active mask passes:
   - element balance
   - active phase stationarity